Aug 5 2011

 Cover-ups and Secrecy

 When the request for a strategic reconnaissance aircraft was put in by the C.I.A., Lockheed Skunk Works were the first to respond with a superbly radical design.
 Proposed was an airframe that could reach an extreme velocity of Mach 3.5 at near space altitudes, while having an exceptionally low cross-radar signature that would make it almost impossible for the Soviets to spot.

 Before the Blackbird, titanium was only used in high-temperature exhaust fairings and other small parts directly related to supporting, cooling, or shaping high-temperature areas on aircraft.
-The Blackbird however was constructed mainly out of titanium (85% to be exact) and the rest were high-end composite materials.
+The Blackbird however was constructed mainly out of titanium (~85%) and the rest were high-end composite materials.

 Production in 1960's

 Because this aircraft was way ahead of its time, many new technologies had to be invented specifically for this project – some still in use today.
 One of the biggest problems that engineers faced at that time was working with Titanium.
 Kelly Johnson explains, “We produced 6,000 parts, and of them fewer than ten percent were any good.
 The material [Titanium] was so brittle that if you dropped a piece on the floor it would shatter”.